 You can join in any weekday or weekend session whenever the time and activity suits you.
 However, if you let us know in advance that you’re coming along we can better prepare for the right number of people.

 We’ll provide any tools, equipment and protective clothing that’s required for the day’s job.
+We’ll also bring the tea, coffee and biscuits!
 Bring some lunch with you, and make sure you wear suitable clothes and footwear for the Scottish weather.
 Be prepared to get a bit muddy in the process, it’s all part of the fun!

 For safety reasons and to ensure that everyone feels safe and welcome to attend, dogs are not permitted at Cumbernauld Living Landscape events or volunteering sessions.

 Whether you’re dreaming of a career in conservation or simply looking to gain some new skills and experience, volunteering with the Nature Ninjas is a great way to enhance your CV.
 We can offer free training and qualifications such as first aid and brushcutter license, and can also help cover the cost of personal protective equipment (PPE).